This delicious Green Apple Pie Smoothie uses apples, cider and warming spices to make it taste just like an apple pie. Magical!

 From a green goddess salad on Monday, we jump right to the next green recipe.
 It's January after all, and I just re-committed to eating (and drinking) better and healthier.

 For the past week or so I tried to have a green smoothie once a day.
 Either for lunch or as a pick-me-up snack mid-morning or in the afternoon.
 (It's perfect anytime is what I am trying to say).

-Only breakfast and supper are meals a green smoothie just can’t replace for me.
-I need some coffee in the morning (usually accompanied by oats in some form or other).
-And I can only imagine the look on Konrad’s face, were I to serve a green smoothie at dinner time (wide eye emoji).
+Only breakfast and supper are meals a green smoothie just can't replace for me.
+I need some coffee in the morning (usually accompanied by oats in some form or other; you know I love oats and granola).
+And I can only imagine the look on Konrad's face, were I to serve a green smoothie at dinner time (wide eye emoji).

 Spinach or kale have been my greens of choice as of recent.
 I can handle quite a bit of spinach, since it has a very mild (if any) flavor and the added benefit of packing a big punch of iron.
 And I don't have to feel so bad for forgetting to take my iron supplement again.

 Greens Like Kale, Spinach, and Cucumber Are Perfect

 Kale on the other hand, is better enjoyed in moderation.
 I've made the mistake of adding too much kale to a smoothie before.
 It turned out super dark green and just too grassy and bitter in taste.
 Now I know to use only about 1 stalk of kale (stem removed) per serving; which happens to also loosely fill about 1 cup.

 Sometimes I also add a piece of cucumber to the blender (about 2-inches).
 These veggies are nutritious and also do not have so much flavor when added in a correct portion.